-1. What are you most proud of?
+What are you most proud of outside of your professional life?
 How does it shape who you are today?
-(400 words max)
+(400-word max)

 The first part of the question is fairly straightforward.
 What are you truly proud of?
 This experience’s influence on you — the second part of the prompt — require thought and soul-searching.
 And of course, you only have 400 words.

 Ross added to this question the phrase “outside of your professional life.”
 They can assess your achievements from your resume and job history.
 This question is about non-professional interests, contribution and achievement.